-Response: The State and CMS are having ongoing discussions regarding the inpatient UPL demonstration for 2015, which the 2016 UPL demonstration is contingent upon.
+Response: The State is currently working with CMS to finalize the 2015 and 2016 nursing home UPL demonstrations which the 2017 demonstration is contingent upon.

 5. Does any governmental provider receive payments that in the aggregate (normal per diem, supplemental, enhanced, other) exceed their reasonable costs of providing services?
 If payments exceed the cost of services, do you recoup the excess and return the Federal share of the excess to CMS on the quarterly expenditure report?